IEntin/ClientServer/README.md

 TCP communication layer is using boost Asio library.
 Every connection is running in its own thread\
 (io_context per connection).
-Connections can be extremely short-lived, e.g. it might service one submillisecond request or in another extreme it can run for the life time of the server.
+Connections can be extremely short-lived, e.g. it might service one submillisecond request or in another extreme it can last for the life time of the server.
 With this\
-architecture it is important to use thread pooling to save on creating the threads.
+architecture it is important to avoid creating new threads by using thread pools.

 This server is using thread pools for both tcp and fifo connections.
+One of those is a generic thread pool.

 Fifo provides better performance and arguably stronger security than tcp.\
 If fifo is not an option tcp client can connect to the server without stopping it.\